Dynamical quantum indistinguishability

 The viscoelastic function $F$ in Eq. \eqref{factor} changes from $F=1$ in the hydrodynamic regime $\omega\tau\ll 1$ where the energy is entirely viscous and particle physically exchange places to $F=0$ in the opposite solidlike regime $\omega\tau\gg 1$ where all energy is entirely elastic and no exchanges operate.
-It can therefore be used to account for viscoelastic effects of particles indistinguishability such as the exchange energy.
+In time domain, this behavior is described by the function $F=1-e^{-t/\tau}$ (the exponential form follows from $P\propto e^{-t/\tau}$ in Eq. \eqref{a1} when $s=0$): $F=0$ at $t\ll\tau$ crosses over to $F=1$ at $t\gg\tau$. $F$ can therefore be used to account for the dynamical effects of particles indistinguishability such as the exchange energy.
 For example, writing the exchange energy $J$ as

-where $J_0$ is given in Eq. \eqref{exchange}, gives (a) $J=J_0$ in the regime $\omega\tau\ll 1$ where particle exchange and exchange energy are operative and (b) $J=0$ in the regime $\omega\tau\gg 1$ where particle exchange is inactive.
+where $J_0$ is given in Eq. \eqref{exchange}, gives (a) $J=J_0$ in the regime $\omega\tau\ll 1$ ($t\gg\tau$) where particle exchange and exchange energy are operative and (b) $J=0$ in the regime $\omega\tau\gg 1$ ($t\ll\tau$) where particle exchange is inactive.

-The above discussion applies to gases, however $\tau$ acquires a different meaning: instead of the time separating particle jumps between neighbouring positions in liquids, $\tau$ in gases is the time between particle collisions related to the mean free path \cite{frenkel}.
-A recent theory \cite{karen} quantified the transient regime of the gaslike dynamics where the product state of two particles far away from each other transitions to the symmetrised state of colliding particles due to wavefunction overlap.
+The above discussion applies to gases, with the proviso that the mechanism of particle exchanges becomes different in gases where particles fly in straight lines before undergoing collisions.
+In order for a pair of gas particles to exchange places, a particle needs to change its course and end up where the other particle was before.
+Hence, particle exchanges are inoperative during time $t$ shorter than the collision time $\tau_c$.
+In gases, $\tau_c=\frac{l}{v}$, where $l$ is the particle mean free path and $v$ is thermal velocity \cite{frenkel}.
+Recent work \cite{karen} quantified the transient regime in the gas where the product state of two particles far away from each other transitions to the symmetrised state due to wavefunction overlap.

-The viscoelastic picture of quantum indistinguishability can be put in a wider context of understanding fluids.
-Traditionally, fluids were discussed and understood in the hydrodynamic regime $\omega\tau\ll 1$ \cite{landau1}.
+The dynamical viscoelastic picture of quantum indistinguishability can be put in a wider context of understanding fluids.
+Traditionally, fluids were discussed in the hydrodynamic regime $\omega\tau\ll 1$ \cite{landau1}.
 Frenkel's theory \cite{frenkel} opened up a way to discuss important liquid properties in the opposite solid-like high-frequency regime $\omega\tau\gg 1$.
 A fairly recent realisation is that this regime is the key to understanding basic liquid dynamical and thermodynamic properties such as transverse phonons, energy and heat capacity \cite{ropp}.
 Here, we have begun discussing the implications of this high-frequency regime $\omega\tau\gg 1$ for quantum indistinguishability and ensuing effects.